DeForestt/aflat/Docs.md

 `any` and relied on reference counting, which introduced extra allocations and loss of type information.
 The new union keeps the success value typed via `Ok(T)` and errors via `Err(Error)`.
 This allows compile‑time checks and avoids the overhead of dynamic dispatch.
-The trade‑off is that you must pattern match on the value and manage ownership yourself rather than relying on the class to clean up automatically.
+The union owns its active payload and participates in automatic cleanup.
+Use `&T` for a borrowed success payload; matching does not automatically transfer ownership of a named payload.
+Local-return overloads can avoid a heap allocation for the wrapper.

 #### `!` return shorthand

 Functions that return a `result` can use `T!` as a shorthand for `result::<T>`.
-Returning a bare value implicitly wraps it in `accept`, while errors are returned with `reject`.
+Returning a bare success value uses `resultWrapper`; an `Error` becomes `Err`.
+You may also return `accept`/`reject` results explicitly.
+Add `local` before `T!` to use a stack wrapper.
+The `!` suffix is not an ownership modifier.

 Example: